 Mayor Parisi, who was photographed at the Edison site by Angela Panico, a widely exhibited recent transplant from New York City, anticipates a similar success here.
 "I look forward to viewing the photos ... which will no doubt tell incredible and real stories through the lenses of the finest photographers," Parisi said.

 Ultimately, a major show highlighting selections from the thousands of images will be on view at The Cooperman JCC MetroWest Galleries in the township come March 2012.
-Mussa thanked JCC MetroWest CEO Alan Feldman and Lisa Suss, WOAC board member and visual arts manager and curator there, for their support.
+Mussa thanked JCC MetroWest CEO Alan Feldman and Lisa Suss, WOAC board member and visual arts manager and curator there,

 In addition, works from the collection will be on view in satellite shows throughout West Orange, including at Panera’s, Supreme Baker, the library and the New Jersey Arts Incubator.
 WOAC hopes to receive funding from private individuals and organizations to help underwrite the considerable expenses of printing and framing.